kitsonk/kview/README.md

 deno task start
 ```

+> [!TIP]
-_Note_: the [kitsonk/kview](https://github.com/kitsonk/kview) repository can
+> The [kitsonk/kview](https://github.com/kitsonk/kview) repository can also be
-also be cloned, though this will effectively be a development environment for
+> cloned, though this will effectively be a development environment for kview,
-kview, versus a standalone web application.
+> versus a standalone web application.

 ---

-Copyright 2023 Kitson P. Kelly.
+Copyright 2023-2024 Kitson P. Kelly.
 All Rights Reserved.
 MIT License.